hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 For the above scenarios, differential abundance at a cluster-based approaches may miss the important molecular mechanisms that differentiate between the states.

 ### miloR
-A good example of a tool that does not rely on clustering of cells is [miloR](https://github.com/MarioniLab/miloR).
+A good example of a tool that does not rely on the annotation of cells is [miloR](https://github.com/MarioniLab/miloR).
 This tool makes use of k-nearest neighbor (KNN) graphs, a common data structure that is embedded in many single-cell analyses ([Dann E. et al, 2021](https://www.nature.com/articles/s41587-021-01033-z).)
 This can particularly helpful if you have questions on the more subtle shifts within a certain cell population.
 The tool miloR allows you to **look more deeply into smaller neighborhoods of cells by utilizing differential abundance testing on the k-nearest neighbor graph**.

 <p align="center">
 <img src="../img/milo_schematic.png" width="500">